utlib/collections-uoft/docs/metadata_template_instructions.md

 # How do I alter the metadata labels that publicly display for my collection on Collections U of T?

 All collections share the same metadata schema, as laid out in the metadata spreadsheet template.
 However, it is possible to submit a request for metadata display changes to ITS.
 [These documents are internal](https://git.library.utoronto.ca/utl-its/digital-collections/collections-api/-/tree/feature_merged/src/configs/metadataMapping) and managed by the ITS team.
 Changing the display label for your collection can be requested by [emailing Collections U of T ITS staff](mailto:digitalinitiatives@library.utoronto.ca).
+The metadata display also controls the labels for your collection items' IIIF manifests.